hmrc/email-verification/README.md

   }, // Optional, if absent then SI UI will prompt the User for the email address "labels": {
     "cy": {
-      "pageTitle": null, // Optional, will be displayed in the email as sub title "userFacingServiceName": null // Optional, will be displayed in the email as signature },
+      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional, will be displayed in the email as sub title "userFacingServiceName": "Gwiriwr Treth Myfyrwyr" // Optional, will be displayed in the email as signature },
     "en": {
-      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.cy.pageTitle is null
+      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.cy.pageTitle is missing
-      "userFacingServiceName": "Student Tax Team" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is null
+      "userFacingServiceName": "Student Tax Team" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is missing
     }
   }, // Optional
   "lang":"en" // Optional; en or cy; defaults to "en"